-Dealers' inventories: A strictly positive profit in all states can only be achieved when the aggregate inventory does not grow unboundedly.
+A strictly positive profit in all states can be achieved only when the aggregate inventory does not grow unboundedly.
 For this reason, in BFE, dealers' inventory must remain bounded.
 This is not required in CE.
 For example, in the simulation, $v(\omega) = v_1$, and thus traders tend to sell rather than buy the asset.
-The right panel of Figure 5 reports the evolution of aggregate inventory in CE (red curve) and BFE (blue curve).
+Fig. 5 reports the evolution of aggregate inventory in CE (gray curve) and BFE (black curve).

-5 A general model of price formation
+6. A general model of price formation

-In this section, we generalize the Glosten and Milgrom model studied above along two dimensions.
+In this section, we generalize the model of Section 2 along two dimensions.
 First, we have a richer set of states of nature that can affect both the asset's fundamental value and the distribution of the traders' characteristics.
 Second, we consider a more general trading protocol to encompass a wider range of trading systems.
-We then show that, at least qualitatively, the properties of the BFE derived in the simple model also hold in the general
+We then show that, at least qualitatively, the properties of the BFE derived in the simple model also hold in the general model.